openworm/openworm_docs/docs/Projects/datarep.md

 Consider the connectomics data.
 There are different useful ways to mine this data set.
 For example, a [NetworkX](https://networkx.github.io/) representation of the connectome as a complex graph enables questions to be asked about first and second nearest neighbors of a given neuron.
 In contrast, an [RDF](http://www.w3.org/RDF/) semantic graph representation is useful for reading and writing annotations about multiple aspects of a neuron, such as what papers have been written about it, multiple different properties it may have such as ion channels and neurotransmitter receptors and so on.
 A [NeuroML](http://www.neuroml.org/) representation is useful for answering questions about model morphology and simulation parameters.
 Lastly, a [Blender](http://www.blender.org/) representation is a full 3D shape definition that can be used for calculations in 3D space.

 Using these different representations separately leads to ad hoc scripting for for each representation.
 This presents a challenge for data integration and consolidation of information.
-An ongoing development of the project is to create a unified data access layer (see PyOpenWorm below), which enables different representations to become encapsulated into an abstract view.
+An ongoing development of the project is to create a unified data access layer (see OWMeta below), which enables different representations to become encapsulated into an abstract view.
 This allows the user to work with objects related to the biological reality of the worm.
 This has the advantage that the user can forget about which representation is being used under the hood.

 Here is a list of some of the data sets that we have used so far: